mplesser/azcam/README.md

 AzCam is not appropriate for consumer-level cameras and is not intended to have a common API across all systems.
 It's primary design principle is to allow interfacing to a wide variety of custom instrumentation which is required to acquire and analyze scientific image data.

 The *azcam* package currently supports Astronomical Research Cameras, Inc. Gen3, Gen2, and Gen1 CCD controllers, Magellan Guider controllers, STA Archon controllers, and CMOS cameras using ASCOM.
-It also supports some temperature contorllers, telecopes, and image displays.
+It also supports some temperature contorollers, telecopes, and image displays.

 See *azcam-tool* for a common extension package which implements a GUI used by many observers.